pytorch/ios-demo-app/SpeechRecognition/README.md

 ### 2. Prepare the Model

-To install PyTorch 1.9.0 and torchvision 0.10.0, you can do something like this:
+To install PyTorch 1.9.0, torchaudio 0.9.0 and the Hugging Face transformers, you can do something like this:

 ```
 conda create -n wav2vec2 python=3.8.5
 conda activate wav2vec2
-pip install torch torchvision
+pip install torch torchaudio
+pip install transformers
 ```

 Now with PyTorch 1.9.0 and torchaudio 0.9.0 installed, run the following commands on a Terminal: